Canon EOS 60D

 The Canon EOS 60D is an 18.1 megapixels semi-pro digital single-lens reflex camera made by Canon.
 It was announced on August 26, 2010, with a suggested retail price of US$1099.00.
 As a part of the Canon EOS two-digit line, it is the successor of the EOS 50D and is the predecessor of the EOS 70D.

 It is the first Canon Electro-Optical System camera which has an articulating LCD screen.
 Apart from its screen, the main new features of the 60D in the two-digit Canon line include increased resolution and ISO range, full-HD video capabilities, and in-camera post-processing functions for the images.
-However, it uses the DIGIC 4 image processor.
+It uses the DIGIC 4 image processor.

 Like the 50D, the camera has an LCD of settings on the top of the camera where the ISO, AF-Mode, Shooting mode, and metering mode can be controlled.